hxrda/Information-security-course/h5-Uryyb,Greb!.md

   - Strength/secrecy of the cryptosystem resides entirely in the key, not the algorithm

 - Types of cryptoanalytic attacks:
- a) Text-based attacks
-  - Primarily target the ciphertext or original plaintext
+ 	a) Text-based attacks (Primarily target the ciphertext or original plaintext):
-  1. Ciphertext-only attack (deduce plaintext or key based on ciphertext)
+	  - Ciphertext-only attack (deduce plaintext or key based on ciphertext)
-  2. Known-plaintext attack (deduce key(s) based on cipher- and plaintexts)
+	  - Known-plaintext attack (deduce key(s) based on cipher- and plaintexts)
-  3. Chosen-plaintext attack (deduce key(s) based on specific cipher- and plaintexts)
+	  - Chosen-plaintext attack (deduce key(s) based on specific cipher- and plaintexts)
-  4. Adaptive-chosen-plaintext attack (dynamically deduce key(s) based by adapting the chosen cipher- and plaintexts based on previous results)
+	  - Adaptive-chosen-plaintext attack (dynamically deduce key(s) based by adapting the chosen cipher- and plaintexts based on previous results)
-  5. Chosen-ciphertext attack (deduce key(s) based on chosen cipher- and plaintexts)
+	  - Chosen-ciphertext attack (deduce key(s) based on chosen cipher- and plaintexts)

-b) Key-based attacks
-	- Primarily utilizes knowledge about relationships between keys
+	b) Key-based attacks (Primarily utilizes knowledge about relationships between keys ):
-  6. Chosen-key attack
+	  - Chosen-key attack

 	c) Other attacks
-  7. Rubber-hose cryptanalysis.
+	  - Rubber-hose cryptanalysis.
 Involves threats and blackmail for obtaining a key
-  8. Purchase-key attack.
+	  - Purchase-key attack.
 Involves using bribery for obtaining a key

 <ins>Classical and  Pre-computer cryptography</ins>